ShikharXYZ/Movie-/README.md

-Built a basic Movie app (Netflix and ither movie website) as inspiration using React and Tailwind CSS
+Built a basic Movie app (Netflix and other movie website) as inspiration using React and Tailwind CSS